kkrt-labs/kakarot-docs/docs/ecosystem/sdks/particle.md

 ```

-Once the SDK is configured, you can implement social logins and Account Abstraction (AA) in your application.
-Particle Auth provides various hooks to facilitate these features.
+After configuring the SDK, you can integrate social logins and Account Abstraction (AA) into your application.
+Particle Auth, in conjunction with Particle’s AA SDK, offers a variety of hooks to streamline the implementation of these features.

 ### Social Logins

-To enable social logins, use the `useConnect` hook, which provides the `connect` function to streamline the process of creating a wallet through social authentication.
-The following code demonstrates how to connect a user using the Kakarot Sepolia chain:
+To enable social logins, use the `useConnect` hook, which provides the `connect()` function to simplify the process of generating a wallet through a selected social login method.
+The following code snippet demonstrates how to connect a user to an application built on Kakarot Sepolia:

 ```jsx
 import { useConnect } from '@particle-network/auth-core-modal';